-NOTE: Tours in Seattle are tentatively planned for one day of Biotechnology and Infectious Disease camp and one day of Biotechnology and Cancer camp.
-On those days, camp will not take place at Shoreline Community College and camp hours will be slightly different.
+NOTE: Tours in Seattle are tentatively planned for a half day of Essentials Camp and one day each of Orca Conservation and Cancer camps.
+On those days, camp hours and location will be slightly different.

 Provide your own transportation to and from Shoreline Community College